 Parenting is a difficult job.
 And as you often hear, capsule the job seems to be getting more difficult by the day.
-Challenges with technology, store media influences, doctor peer relations and academic pressures…it all adds up!
+Challenges with technology, store media influences, doctor peer relations, and academic pressures…it all adds up!

 In the midst of all this, many of us worry about our child’s self-esteem.
-We may be particularly worried, if we are aware of our lack of confidence.
-If you have low-self-esteem it is easy to pass it on to your children.
+We may be particularly worried if we are aware of our lack of confidence.
+If you have low self-esteem it is easy to pass it on to your children.
 (There are also ways to avoid this, so make sure you read the entire article to get some direction!)
-Many parents with low self esteem do not realize they are modeling low self-esteem behavior to their children every day, and thus passing it on to their children.
-Here’s how this works: Mother Daughter Loving Moment
+Many parents with low self-esteem do not realize they are modeling low self-esteem behavior to their children every day, and thus passing it on to their children.
+Here’s how this works: Mother-Daughter Loving Moment

-When you have low self esteem, you tend to not realize when you are putting yourself down.
+When you have low self-esteem, you tend to not realize when you are putting yourself down.
 Your internal thoughts may not be expressed to your child, yet, if you believe you are ‘dumb’ ‘not smart’ ‘fat’ ‘ugly’ ‘bad with people’ or ‘not worthy’ … such thoughts show up in your behavior.
 It shows up in the way you dress, the way you talk about your neighbors, and in what you discuss at the dinner table or in the car.
 When we lack confidence, we often fail to initiate conversation or take on a new project.
-We don’t ask for a raise, or apply for a better position.
+We don’t ask for a raise or apply for a better position.
 Over and over…our internal lack of confidence…is demonstrated to our children.

 Unfortunately, we almost can’t help it.
 Children pick up cues from their parents and in turn begin to speak about themselves the same way.
 This is also true for the way they carry themselves, represent themselves to others, and view themselves.

 It is not easy to rebuild your esteem, but if you are focused and determined it can be done!
-Positivity and confidence are important for your children but just as important you!
+Positivity and confidence are important for your children but just as important to you!
 Please don’t ignore this point, because when you first focus on taking care of your poor self-image, or lack of confidence, supporting your child’s self-esteem becomes easier.

-In the following tips to build a more confident child, you can side-step some of your own issues, to start effectively building your child’s confidence.
+In the following tips to build a more confident child, you can side-step some of your issues, to start effectively building your child’s confidence.